Pierre Raphaël Paillot de Beauregard: Chalons and Arlon

 On 1 March 1792 Beauregard was promoted to general of brigade.
 After an assignment at Avignon he was given command of the 2nd Military Division at Châlons-sur-Marne on 1 October 1792.
 One source described the troops at Châlons as an "unruly mob".
-Except for one battalion of regulars the force was entirely made up of volunteers.
+Except for one battalion of regulars, the force was composed entirely of volunteers.
 Its commander was Alexandre Séraphin Joseph Magnus de Sparre who was unable to instill any discipline in this body of soldiers.
 On 28 February 1793, Beauregard replaced Sparre in command at Châlons.
 On 8 April he was sent to command troops at Sedan.
 He was elevated in rank to general of division in the Army of the Ardennes on 15 May 1793.

 In June 1793, Charles Edward Jennings de Kilmaine commanded the Army of the Ardennes which only numbered about 8,500 men at Sedan.
 Kilmaine proposed moving north from Givet against Liège while Beauregard moved east toward Arlon.
 In cooperation, the Army of the Moselle would advance on Arlon and capture its Coalition supply magazine.
 Jean Nicolas Houchard, the commander of the Army of the Moselle agreed to send Amable Henri Delaage with 10,500 men, but the force was only to hold the town for two days before withdrawing.
-Adam Philippe de Custine canceled Kilmaine's main offensive but allowed Beauregard to proceed with 2,000 soldiers.
+Adam Philippe de Custine cancelled Kilmaine's main offensive but allowed Beauregard to proceed with 2,000 soldiers.
 On 7 June Delaage's advanced guard appeared before Arlon but was repulsed.
 On the 8th Beauregard's column showed up and Delaage determined to try again.
 The French attacked on 9 June and defeated an Austrian division under Gottfried von Schroder.
 The Austrian force numbered 6,000 men in seven infantry battalions and eight cavalry squadrons.
 They sustained 600 casualties and lost five guns and four ammunition wagons.
 The French counted 900 killed and wounded out of 8,500 foot soldiers and 1,000 horsemen.

 On 10 October, an exasperated Kilmaine wrote to a friend, "Try in the name of heaven to rid me of this old general Beauregard, he is a true agent of the old regime, a dirty schemer who puts the entire division in confusion.
 I cannot do the Republic any good serving with him".